Adversarial Semantic Hallucination for Domain Generalized Semantic Segmentation: Related Work

 \subsection{Generative Adversarial Networks (GANs)}

-GANs have garnered much attention since their introduction \cite{NIPS2014_5ca3e9b1}, and have been studied for a wide range of applications, most notably for generating synthetic images \cite{Karras_2019_CVPR}.
-A vanilla GAN typically comprises of a generator-discriminator pair optimized in a min-max fashion.
-The objective for the generator is to synthesize realistic images; for the discriminator, it is to distinguish between the synthesized images and the real images.
-While GANs have been used for unsupervised domain adaptation \cite{Luo_2019_CVPR,conf/cvpr/BousmalisSDEK17}, the lack of target domain data for the domain generalization problem setting means that some modifications are required.
+GANs have garnered much attention since their introduction \cite{NIPS2014_5ca3e9b1} and have been used in a wide range of applications, such as image generation \cite{Karras_2019_CVPR} and image translation \cite{CycleGAN2017}.
+GAN architecture typically comprises of a generator-discriminator pair optimized in a min-max fashion.
+The generator is trained to synthesize realistic images while the discriminator is trained to distinguish between the synthesized images and the real images.
+Though GANs have been used for unsupervised domain adaptation \cite{Luo_2019_CVPR,conf/cvpr/BousmalisSDEK17}, the lack of target domain data for the domain generalization problem setting means that some modifications are required.
+Therefore, we train the discriminator to distinguish between segmented output from the source domain images and the randomly stylized source domain images.

-Since we need to generate additional training data to mitigate the domain gap between the source domain data and the unseen target domain data, we apply the principle behind conditional GANs \cite{8579015} for greater control over the stylization extent of the source domain image.
-Conditional GANs give the user additional control over the generated output with prior information to the generator.
-We were also further inspired by recent work \cite{park2019SPADE,wang2018sftgan} which demonstrated that prior information improves synthesized image quality.
-Wang \etal \cite{wang2018sftgan} leverages semantic information to improve output image quality during super resolution.
-The probability map serves as a prior and is used to spatially transform the image features, improving recovery of fine details and image texture.
-Similarly, Park \etal \cite{park2019SPADE} use semantic information to condition the synthesized GAN output, by transforming the intermediate features in the generator.
+Next, we apply the principle behind conditional GANs \cite{8579015} for greater control over the stylization extent of the source domain image.
+Conditional GANs give the user additional control over the generated output via prior information to the generator.
+We were also further inspired by recent works \cite{park2019SPADE,wang2018sftgan} which demonstrate prior information improves synthesized image quality.
+Wang \etal \cite{wang2018sftgan} leverage semantic information to improve output image quality during super- resolution.
+The probability map serves as a prior and is used as an input for spatial transformation of the image features.
+Similarly, Park \etal \cite{park2019SPADE} condition the synthesized GAN output with semantic information during feature transformation.
 This enables their approach to generate realistic images, while also allowing the user to determine the content of the generated images.

-We extend existing domain adaptation work by incorporating semantic information as a prior for domain generalization.
-Our ASH module is lightweight and only consists of a few convolutional layers 1) to map the semantic information to latent space and 2) to compute the transformation coefficients for the style features.
+We extend existing domain adaptation work by incorporating semantic information as a prior.
+Our ASH module is lightweight and only consists of a few convolutional layers to: 1) map the semantic information to latent space, and 2) compute the transformation coefficients for the style features.
 Furthermore, ASH is required only during training and therefore does not increase computation cost during inference.